RTEMS/rtems-docs/eng/req/items.rst

       scope after the general test declarations and before the test run function declaration.

+  freestanding
+      The attribute value shall be a boolean.
+The value shall be ``true``, if the test case is freestanding, otherwise ``false``.
+Freestanding test cases are not statically registered.
+Instead the generated test runner uses :c:func:`T_case_begin` and :c:func:`T_case_end`.

   includes
       The attribute value shall be a list of strings.
 It shall be a list of header files included by the header file via ``#include <...>``.